-Ah, Thanksgiving, the food, the family get-together, and your non-working range.
+Ah, the holidays, food, family get-together, and non-working range.

-Thirty years ago, I was the service manager at Yale and had to deliver bad news about stoves not being repaired before Thanksgiving, Easter, Christmas, and (add your family holiday here).
+Thirty years ago, I was the service manager at Yale and had to deliver bad news about a stove not being repaired before a holiday.

 I wasn't the most popular guy in the state.

 Yale now has 35 service technicians on the road to rectify service problems and logged just under 40,000 service calls last year.

 So, buying more reliable brands is the best way to have fewer of these situations.

 As a side note, it also is an excellent idea because current supply chain issues affect parts more than appliances.

 For gas ranges, I finally have some good news.
 They are all reliable, way below the average appliance service rate of 9.7%.